Sunday, 25 December 2016

 If your thing is gone and you wanna ride on; cocaine.

-If your mojo is gone, and you want this situation to
+If your mojo is gone, and you want this situation to continue

 Don't forget this fact, you can't get it back; cocaine.